grab/engineering-blog/_posts/2022-04-29-graph-networks.md

 > “You can fool some of the people all of the time, and all of the people some of the time, but you cannot fool all of the people all of the time.” - Abraham Lincoln

-A Graph\-based Prediction Platform connects multiple entities through one or more common features.
+A Graph-based Prediction Platform connects multiple entities through one or more common features.
 When such entities are viewed as a macro graph network, we uncover new patterns that are otherwise unseen to the naked eye.
 For example, when investigating if two users are sharing IP addresses or devices, we might not be able to tell if they are fraudulent or just family members sharing a device.

 However, if we use a graph system and look at all users sharing this device or IP address, it could show us if these two users are part of a much larger syndicate network in a device farming operation.
 In operations like these, we may see up to hundreds of other fake accounts that were specifically created for promo and payment fraud.
 With graphs, we can identify fraudulent activity more easily.